OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-07.md

 ## 1 Samuel 7:12

-Then Samuel took a stone and set it up between Mizpah and Shen.
-He named it Ebenezer, saying, “Thus far the Lord has helped us.”
+Samuel then set up a stone between Mizpah and Shen, calling it Ebenezer, and declared, “Up to this point, the Lord has aided us.”

 ---